Gekidan Inu Curry

 Gekidan Inu Curry (劇団イヌカレー, Gekidan Inu Karē), stylized as gekidan INU CURRY, is an animation troupe consisting of animator Ayumi Shiraishi (白石 亜由美, Shiraishi Ayumi) known as 2-Shiroinu (2白犬) and colorist Yōsuke Anai (穴井 洋輔, Anai Yōsuke) known as Doroinu (泥犬).
 They are known for their production design work in the Puella Magi Madoka Magica series, as well as creating the ending credits sequences for Maria Holic and Usagi Drop.
 They also regularly contribute illustrations to Maaya Sakamoto's Manpukuron column in Newtype magazine.

 Careers

 Before Gekidan Inu Curry

 Both 2shiroinu and Doroinu started their careers in the anime industry in the early 2000s after both graduating from Yoyogi Animation Academy.
-2shiroinu joined animation production house Gainax as an animator around 2002, while Doroinu joined sub-contracting studio Tanto as a digital painter and special effects artist around 2003.
+In 2002, 2shiroinu joined animation production house Gainax as an animator, while Doroinu joined sub-contracting studio Tanto as a digital painter and special effects artist in 2003.
 While 2shiroinu succeeded in finding herself across a number of different works, both in and out of Gainax's sphere, Doroinu struggled with moving up with his work at Tanto which eventually closed down in 2007.
 With both in a position to try something new, and shared artistic sensibilities uniting them, they created the Gekidan Inu Curry troupe in 2007.